-6. Debrief the icebreaker by asking for a volunteer from each group to share a point or two that highlighted their discussion.
-(You will find that many of the session attendees took notes.)
+- Debrief the icebreaker by asking for a volunteer from each group to share a point or two that highlighted their discussion.
+You will find that many of the session attendees took notes.

-7. Because your participants are almost always your best source of laughter and fun in a meeting or training session, each of these steps generated remarks, insights, ah-has, and examples.
+- Because your participants are almost always your best source of laughter and fun in a meeting or training session, each of these steps generated remarks, insights, and examples.

 While this one-word icebreaker was developed for the above-described session about organizational culture, the applications of the one-word icebreaker are limited only by your imagination.
 Here are a few ideas for adapting the one-word icebreaker to your needs.

-- For a session on conflict resolution: what is one word that describes how you feel when you think about having a conflict with a coworker?
+- Session on conflict resolution.
+What is one word that describes how you feel when you think about having a conflict with a coworker?